 “No. I freelance.
 And it doesn’t look like I’ll be going back.”

-We treated her to dinner.
-She said she got into prostitution to pay back debts incurred by her family’s failed nightclub.
-We held hands under the table and exchanged addresses.
-I invited her to spend the night with me at our hotel but she had previous plans and left after the meal.
+We treat her to dinner.
+She got into prostitution to pay back debts incurred by her family’s failed nightclub, she says.
+I like her and we hold hands under the table and exchange addresses.
+I invite her to spend the night at our hotel but she has previous plans and leaves after the meal.

-Months later, a letter from Wang arrived.
-I suspected she was illiterate when she had gotten the waitress to write down her address for me at the restaurant.
-The generic style of the letter confirmed this, a form love letter she had paid someone to write, with a few requisite personal details:
+Months later, a letter from Wang arrives.
+I suspected she was illiterate when she got the waitress to write down her address for me at the restaurant.
+The generic style of the letter confirms this, a form love letter she must have paid someone to write with a few requisite personal details:

 Respected Mr. Isham: